 About the Location

-ArtHamptons is moving to the most popular weekend of the season and to a more prestigious location behind the hedges.
+ArtHamptons moves to the most popular weekend of the season and to a more prestigious location behind the hedges.
 The Fair will take place at a private estate, a Lumber Lane Reserve in Bridgehampton, providing an aura of luxury and excitement upon entrance and setting the tone for Fair attendees.
 The vast acreage allows for both valet and abundant self-parking options on-site.

 The ArtHamptons Sculpture Garden